alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ParallaxCarousel](https://github.com/taglia3/ParallaxCarousel) - A lightweight 3D Linear Carousel with parallax effect.
 * [PagingMenuController](https://github.com/kitasuke/PagingMenuController)
 * [RMSquarePageControl](https://github.com/rupammitra/RMSquarePageControl) - A custom page control having square indicators works both vertically and horizontally.
+* [ScrollingCardView](https://github.com/mozilla-mobile/ScrollingCardView) - A card view widget for iOS that will grow with its content, enabling scrolling when the content is larger than the view.

 ## Security